researchsoft/website/content/events/2022-06/index.md

 To help us plan accessible meetings, please identify any requirements you may have by [contacting ReSA](https://www.researchsoft.org/contact/).

 ### Meeting Details
 Meeting details, including a Zoom link and password, are included below.
-If you have any questions or would like to receive a calendar invite via email, please email [ReSA](https://www.researchsoft.org/contact/).
+If you have any questions or would like to receive a calendar invite via email, please sign up for the [Community Forum](https://landing.mailerlite.com/webforms/landing/o1n4v3).

-The first call is scheduled for:
+### The first call is scheduled for:

 * 19 July 2022 11 am to 12 pm UTC.
 See the time in [your time zone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Research+Software+Community+Forum&iso=20220719T11&p1=1440&ah=1 )